bioinformaticsdotca/HT-Biology_2017/Pathways/integrated_assignment_1/results/integrated_assignment_answers.md

 By Veronique Voisin

-THe results are stored in this [folder](https://github.com/bioinformaticsdotca/HT-Biology_2017/tree/master/Pathways/integrated_assignment_1/results).
+The results are stored in this [folder](https://github.com/bioinformaticsdotca/HT-Biology_2017/tree/master/Pathways/integrated_assignment_1/results).

 ## g:Profiler